 Drug Crimes in Nevada

 As per Nevada drug laws, you can be criminalized with different drug crimes.
 For the most part, these are activities such as production and selling.
-Possession of drugs, the lowest criminal violation, is also a common drug crime that you could get entangled to.
-Other drug crimes include selling fake drugs, drugged driving, and even possession of paraphernalia.
+Possession of drugs, the lowest criminal violation, is also a common drug crime that you could get entangled with.
+Other drug crimes include selling fake drugs, drugged driving, drug trafficking, and even possession of paraphernalia.

 Despite its range, we focus on the most frequent drug crimes that people get entangled on.
 Read further for more.

 Manufacturing or Growing of Controlled Substances